mmurphy2k/prophet-challenge/README.md

 This notebook contins the various code cells that will cover the following:

-Step 1: Find unusual patterns in hourly Google search traffic.
+1. Find unusual patterns in hourly Google search traffic.
-Step 2: Mine the search traffic data for seasonality.
+2. Mine the search traffic data for seasonality.
-Step 3: Relate the search traffic to stock price patterns.
+3. Relate the search traffic to stock price patterns.
-Step 4: Create a time series model with Prophet.
+4. Create a time series model with Prophet.